What is this course about?

-Challenge problems: Each week you have a challenge problem to complete.
-Challenge problems will be timed (usually 30 minutes), but you will have several days during which you can complete them.
+Timed problems: Each week you have a timed problem to complete.
+You usually have 30 minutes to complete a timed problem, but you will have several days during which you can complete them.

 You get immediate feedback on your activities, so you will know right away if you have completed it.